 Scholars have noted that the doctrine of Non-Self does not demand the outright rejection of the conventional self.
 On the practical level, the Buddha acknowledged the utility of conventional language and concepts, including the notion of “person” or “individual.”
 Instead, the Non-Self teaching serves to deconstruct our ontological attachment to an inherent self, promoting the understanding of the ultimate reality that is free from our ordinary, dualistic conceptions.

-Some examples of non-self
+Some Examples of Non-Self

 The notion of Non-Self in Buddhism is complex and deeply interwoven with practical and philosophical facets of the tradition.
 For a comprehensive understanding of this concept, we can examine a few concrete examples that illuminate this notion in everyday life, introspective practice, and ethical behavior.